-Black and tan neutered, large, handsome male born in 2008 will be seeking new home after change in family circumstances.
-Lived with family consisting of young baby and his life long companion an American bulldog bitch, he is being rehomed through no fault of his own.
+Seiger is an extremely handsome, loving neutered black and tan male born on 25th March 2008.
+He was living with a family consisting of a young baby and his life long companion an American bulldog bitch, he is being rehomed through no fault of his own.
 An athletic dog who will appreciate owner who can give him the time and exercise he requires in a peaceful environment he loves to go jogging.
 Seiger lacks general confidence in a busy environment and his anxiety is not likely to change as it is not due to lack of socialisation, however, he is a kind, generally obedient, well mannered dog in the home and about the grounds at FOND.

 - Loving, loyal, kind dog

-- Likes the quiet life, needs a country home
+- Likes the quiet life, must have a country home

 - Loves rolling in the grass and playing ball.
 Expert at opening lever handle doors!

-- Just wants to be someone’s special, constant companion
+- Just wants to be someone’s special pal

 If you think you can offer Seiger a home and would like to be considered please call (01346) 532227.
 Initial feelings are that he will make someone a very special companion, a thoroughly likeable dog who once he is secure in his environment can be left in the home alone for a sensible period, he will curl up on his bed and is not destructive.